oliver-oloughlin/kvdex/README.md

 ### getMany()

-The "getMany" method is used for retrieving multiple documents from the KV store.
+Retrieve multiple documents from the KV store.
 It takes an optional options argument that can be used for filtering of documents to be retrieved, and pagination.
 If no options are given, "getMany" will retrieve all documents in the collection.